 Boxing: Therapy for boxers (amateur, professional & retired)

-We support the idea of abstinence and the A/A 12 step approach to recovery.
-We have worked with many clients who are engaged in the fellowship whilst working with us on their issues.
-A/A is not for everyone, therefore we also work with people who choose abstinence through alternative methods.
+We support the idea of abstinence and the AA 12 step approach to recovery.
+We have worked with many clients who are engaged in the fellowship whilst working with us.
+Acknowledging that AA is not for everyone, we also work with people who choose abstinence through alternative methods.